superscriptjs/superscript/readme.md

     npm install --global superscript

+## Getting Started

+Check out the [`hello-superscript`](https://github.com/silentrob/hello-superscript) repo for a clean starting point to building your own bot.

 ## Documentation

 Visit [superscriptjs.com](http://superscriptjs.com) for all the details on how to get started playing with SuperScript.
 Or [read the wiki](https://github.com/silentrob/superscript/wiki)